Connect with others who understand.

 Recovery After a Mastectomy

 The day after surgery, a member of your health care team will show you different arm exercises that will help prevent arm and shoulder stiffness.
 These exercises also help prevent scar tissue from forming.
-You can expect your chest muscles and arms to be sore after the surgery, and you will typically receive medication to lessen the pain.
+You can expect your chest muscles and arms to be sore after the surgery, and you’ll typically receive medication to lessen the pain.

 • Keep taking your medication as ordered by your doctor.